 Summer Food Program

 Children who receive food assistance at school during the school year need nutritional meals during the summer as well.
 The Summer Food Service Program ensures that all children and youth have access to healthy meals in a safe, supervised environment.
-Some of our summer youth programs, including Learn & Earn, will also be participating.
+Some of our summer youth programs, including Learn and Earn and ReCharge, will be participating.

 There is no cost.
-All summer meals offered through the ISBE/USDA Summer Food Service Program sites are FREE to youth ages 18 and younger and to persons 18 - 23 who have a mental or physical disability.
-The program begins the first weekday after the last day of school for Chicago Public Schools and ends on the last day of summer before school begins in the fall.
-Food distribution is handled by CHA residents who are hired as Nutrition Aides through the Transitional Jobs program, funded by CHA.
+All summer meals offered through the ISBE/USDA Summer Food Service Program sites are FREE to youth ages 18 and younger and to persons age 18 to 21 who have a mental or physical disability.
+The program begins Monday, June 16th 2014 ends on the last day of summer before school begins in the fall, August 29th 2014.
+Food distribution is handled by CHA residents who are hired as Nutrition Aides through the Transitional Jobs Program, funded by CHA.

 To find a Summer Meals site in your community, please visit www.SummerMealsIllinois.org, call the Illinois Hunger Coalition Hotline at (800) 359-2163, or text FoodIL to 877-877.